deborah-pardoq86q/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of coding, this quote emphasizes the importance of writing clean, readable, and maintainable code.
 Instead of overcomplicating solutions with excessive complexity, strive to achieve clarity and efficiency.
 It's about understanding the problem deeply, breaking it down into simpler components, and then solving each part effectively.
 A program that's easy to understand and modify often leads to fewer bugs, easier collaboration, and better long-term sustainability.
 So remember, when you're coding today, aim for simplicity as a measure of your solution's sophistication.

+# 2024-01-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things to do.
+By identifying which tasks are most important and which can wait, you can make sure you spend your time where it matters most.
+Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.
+ -
+Second, planning ahead is crucial.
+Before starting a new project or a difficult task, take some time to plan out your approach.
+Write down a list of steps you need to take, any potential obstacles you may encounter,and how you plan to overcome them.This will ensure that you have a clear roadmap and can stay focused on your goals.